In the Kitch

 For this recipe, you will need a cake pop maker.
 Browse cake pop maker reviews here.

 Making cake pops or cake balls can sometimes be quite challenging.
-However, once you are introduced to the cake pop maker, you will see what a breeze it can be compared to making them by hand; and that uniform shape of each cake ball is a bonus.
+However, you will see what a breeze it can be to make cake pops with a cake pop maker compared to making them by hand; and that uniform shape of each cake ball is a bonus.

-1. Pulse.
-Pulse the ยฝ cup chopped strawberries with the champagne a couple of times in the blender, until just combined.
+Step 1.
+Pulse.
+Pulse the ½ cup chopped strawberries with the champagne a couple of times in the blender, until just combined.
 If needed, top it up with some more champagne to equal 1 cup liquid.
-The idea is to replace the liquids that your cake mix requires (usually 1 cup water or milk) for the champagne and strawberry mixture.

-2. Prepare batter.
+Step 2.
+Prepare batter.
 Prepare the cake batter by combining the cake mix, oil, eggs, strawberry champagne mixture and diced strawberries.
 Plug in the cake pop maker to preheat it.
-There should be an indicator light to tell you when it's ready - mine takes only a few minutes.

-3. Bake.
-Fill the cake pop maker cavities with the batter (fill them just below the top).
-Do this step quickly because the batter will start baking and puffing up.
+Step 3.
+Bake.
+Fill the cake pop maker cavities with the batter.
 Close the lid and bake them in the cake pop maker for 3-4 minutes, or until golden and a toothpick comes out clean from the center.

-5. Coat cake balls.
+Step 5.
+Coat cake balls.
 Coat the cake balls with the melted white chocolate by dipping them in with a fork.
-Let them set at room temperature on wax paper until hardened.
+Let them set at room temperature.

 • When it comes to dipping the cake balls into melted chocolate or other coatings, be quick.
 Roll them around until they are completely covered.